ishaaaa8/ChicCircle/README.md

 - Each user has a personal profile for uploading their **Outfit of the Day (OOTD)** with **hashtags**.
 - **Themed community pages** like Bollywood, K-Drama, and more.

-### 🧰 Mix-and-Match:
-- Allows users to visualize different products together on a **3D/2D model customized** based on their body type.

 ### 🧰 Visualizations:
 - Users can have realistic view of products, enhancing product understanding.